haproxy/haproxy/doc/lua-api/index.rst

   Contain an array with the attached servers.
 Each server entry is an object of type :ref:`server_class`.

+.. js:attribute:: Proxy.listeners

+  Contain an array with the attached listeners.
+Each listeners entry is an object of type :ref:`listener_class`.

 .. js:function:: Proxy.pause(px)

   Pause the proxy.
 See the management socket documentation for more information.